OpenRefine/OpenRefine/docs/docs/manual/transposing.md

 |Joe Khoury                |Junior analyst       |Beirut|
 |Samantha Martinez               |CTO      |Tokyo|

-By selecting "Transpose" → "Transpose cells in rows into columns..." a window will appear that simply asks how many rows to transpose.
-In this case, each employee record has three rows, so input "3" (do not subtract one for the original column).
+By selecting “Transpose” → “Transpose cells in rows into columns...” a window will appear that simply asks how many rows to transpose.
+In this case, each employee record has three rows, so input “3” (do not subtract one for the original column).
 The original column will disappear and be replaced with three columns, with the name of the original column plus a number appended.

 |Column 1 |Column 2    |Column 3|
 |---|---|---|